Strengthening mental health and psychosocial support in Turkey

 Context

-The violent conflict in Syria, which has been ongoing for over ten years, and the associated refugee crisis are affecting the entire region.
-Of the 6.6 million Syrian refugees, more than 3.6 million live in Turkey.
-The violence and loss experienced by these people before and while fleeing causes psychological distress.
-On top of this, they face challenges in the host country, such as existential fears, difficulties in integrating, loneliness, isolation, and tensions between Syrians and the Turkish population.
+The violent conflict in Syria and the associated refugee crisis are affecting the entire region.
+There are currently around 2.9 million Syrian refugees living in Türkiye.
+Many of them suffer from psychological stress due to traumatic experiences before and during their flight.
+On top of this, they face challenges in the host country such as existential fears, difficulties in integration, loneliness as well as tensions with the host population.

-In February 2023, two earthquakes in south-east Turkey claimed the lives of thousands of people and left millions homeless.
-As a result of this, Syrian refugees have once again lost their livelihoods and been left living in precarious conditions in tent and container camps.
-The psychological effects for refugees and residents of the host communities are serious.
-They range from grief, despair and anger to post-traumatic stress disorders, anxiety disorders, depression, substance abuse and suicide.
+In February 2023, a severe earthquake in Türkiye claimed the lives of tens of thousands of people, leaving millions homeless and without a livelihood.
+The psychological effects on refugees and residents of the host communities range from grief, despair and anger to post-traumatic stress disorder, anxiety disorders, depression and suicides.

-People’s ability to survive and overcome crises depends largely on how they manage to cope with this psychological burden in their everyday lives.
+People's ability to survive and overcome crises depends largely on how they cope with these psychological burdens in their everyday lives.

 Objective